SupreetTadeparti/MathWhiz/README.md

 # 🧠 MathWhiz

-**Domain:** mathwhiz.biz

 ## Description

-MathWhiz is an application that generates Manim videos from user prompts, catering to the needs of teachers and students.
+[MathWhiz](mathwhiz.biz) is an application that generates Manim videos from user prompts, catering to the needs of teachers and students.
 With its intuitive features, users can easily create engaging educational content.

 ## Features